maiamcc/contrasite/_posts/2026-05-26-camp-crash.markdown

 ## **Your daily life is probably pretty good, actually**

-When I come back from a really good dance weekend, my daily life feels pale by comparison.
+When I come back from a really good dance event, my daily life feels pale by comparison.
 I think, “ugh, how does any of this compare to Weird Folky Nirvana, and do I actually care about any of this??”
 But I do my best to remember that Past Maia actually felt pretty good about things here at home, and that until I can think clearly again, I just have to trust that she knew what she was talking about.

-Take all the time you need to mope, to rest, to be sad, but remember that your everyday is probably pretty good; if it seems dull right now, it’s just because you spent the weekend with everything turned up to 11\.
+Take all the time you need to mope, to rest, to be sad, but remember that your everyday is probably pretty good; if it seems dull right now, it’s just because you spent the weekend/week with everything turned up to 11\.

 And honestly, part of the magic of camp is that it’s removed from our daily lives.
 If you just lived at (for instance) Pinewoods, it would lose its luster and specialness.
 The gulf between camp and your daily life probably seems vast, but that’s part of what makes the experience so special.
 Also, the reason real life might seem extra blah for a second is that…